 How much does it all cost?

 The fee for the 2020 SEI is $8,500.
 This includes lodging and meals (with the exception of meals during the intervening weekend), and instructional materials.
 A 10% discount is available for members of the Virginia Institute of Government.
 Fee is likely to increase slightly each year.

 Are there scholarships I can take advantage of?

 Yes.
-There is The Bob Matson VLGMA Scholarship and The Chuck Church VLGMA Scholarship, both of which you can apply for.
+There are The Bob Matson VLGMA Scholarship and The Chuck Church VLGMA Scholarship for which you can apply.
 Find out more on our application page.

 How do I apply to SEI?

 You can apply by filling out our online application